stoptracking/playbook/roles/wireguard/README.md

 1. Role can be run:

-    1. With both defined.
-Target host will accept connections from `wg_clients` and attempt to connect with `wg_endpoints`.
+    1. With both defined, target host will accept connections from `wg_clients` and attempt to connect with `wg_endpoints`.

     1. With only `wg_clients`, target host will act as a VPN-server and route packets from clients within `AllowedIPs` in each `[Peer]` section.